SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 Consult CCRI Census data and materials for in-depth information about the history of your communities or larger Canadian geographies.
 These data and contextual materials will provide in-depth information regarding the make-up of Canada’s peoples, the presence of cultural identities and languages, economic classes and worl, education, and family and household living during a hightly transformational time in the first half of the 20th century.

 *Chaque archive de l'ICRS fournit des données et des métadonnées en français et en anglais.
 Ces matériels en langue française feront l'objet d'un prochaine article Web*.
-For francophones: CCRI data and related materials are also available in French.
-CCRI archives provide both English and French-language data and metadata.
+For those looking for French-language materials: CCRI archives provide both English and French-language data, documentation and metadata.
 <br/><!-- equals 4 line breaks, 2 spaces at the end of line above -->

 ## Two reasons why CCRI didn't release all of their data in "one" place